 - Data accuracy

 SLID was the first Canadian household survey to provide national data on the fluctuations in income that a typical family or individual experiences over time which gives greater insight on the nature and extent of low income in Canada.
-Added to the longitudinal aspect are the "traditional" cross-sectional data: the primary Canadian source for income data and providing additional content to data collected by the Labour Force Survey (LFS).
+SLID is the primary Canadian source for income data and provides additional content to data collected by the Labour Force Survey (LFS).

 The survey data are used by federal (Human Resources and Skills Development Canada, Finance, Canada Mortgage and Housing Corporation , etc.) and provincial departments to formulate social policies and programs.
 Non-government organizations, private consultant firms and academics also use SLID data to do research to support their positions and to lobby governments for social changes.
 Individuals and families can use the data to compare their earnings and income situations with those of similar types of family compositions.

 Collection period: January to mid-March

 - Household, family and personal income

 - Income, pensions, spending and wealth